Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 >The upper and lower bands are typically 2 standard deviations +/- from a 20-day simple moving average, but they can be modified.

+## Up/Down Volume Analysis
+Quickly lets you check whether the market is buying or selling.

+Volume Analysis can be enabled via a toggle in the settings, you can also change the colours & opacity of the bars.

+Buy volume is above 0 (positive), sell volume is below 0 (-negative) on the chart.

+It will show the Buy + Sell volume for each candle on the timeframe you are viewing.

 ---

 # [Base Indicator](https://github.com/Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator)